ArctosDB/documentation-wiki/_how_to/How-To-Manage-Self-Service-API.markdown

 may option or be required to use a self-service API key; these API keys are linked to your IP at time of issue and expire in 24 hours.
 There are no limits to requesting new keys.

-With the information in your request, we will make an agent profile for you in Arctos and ask that you create an Arctos account or let us know the Google or Github account name you use to access Arctos.
+With the information in your request, we will make an agent profile for you in Arctos and ask that you let us know your TACC, Google, or Github account name that you use to access Arctos.
+An OAUTH login is required; however, you do not need to be a database operator.

 Once granted, the user will be able to log into Arctos and go to their **Profile** located in the dropdown menu under their User name (upper right of the screen), where links to API information and a Get API Key button is available.